Jud42/push_swap/README.md

 #### large_numbers
 We initialize the middle(pivot) like this: pivot stack A = MAX_VALUE A / 2;
-pivot stack B = mid A / 2
+pivot stack B = pivot stack A / 2

 ***sort_a()***
 We call the function *part_a()* to make the partition,